-Complete the steps below as the platform service user that was used to install Anzo.
+Complete the steps below as the Anzo service user.
 When Anzo is initially installed, a server ID is generated based on a number of system properties, including the user account that runs the installation script.
-The server license is tied to that server ID.
+The Anzo server license is tied to that server ID.
 If Anzo is re-installed (for instance, during an upgrade) by a different user account, a new server ID is generated and the existing license will no longer be valid for the installation.

-1. Stop Anzo if it is running.
+Stop Anzo if it is running.
 Then copy the new Anzo installation script to the server and run the following command to make the script executable:

 '''

-chmod +x <file_name>
+chmod +x <file name>

 '''